Categorification via blocks of modular representations for sl(n): A graded lift and equivalence to a geometric categorification

-\begin{remark} There is a difference between the notation we are following and the one used in \cite{ckl}.
-The notation in \cite{ckl} is set up so that $\textbf{D}(-n+2r)=D_{\mathbb{G}_m}(T^*\textbf{Gr}(n-r,n))$ instead, so the line bundles appearing there are slightly different.
-Theorem $2.5$ of \cite{ckl} is stated over the field $\textbf{k}= \mathbb{C}$, but the proof works equally well when $\textbf{k}$ is an algebraically closed field with characteristic $p \gg 0$. \end{remark}
+\begin{remark} There is a difference between the notation we are following and the one of Cautis, Kamnitzer, and Licata \cite{ckl}.
+The notation of Cautis, Kamnitzer, and Licata \cite{ckl} is set up so that $\textbf{D}(-n+2r)=D_{\mathbb{G}_m}(T^*\Gr(n-r,n))$ instead, so the line bundles appearing there are slightly different.
+Although Cautis, Kamnitzer, and Licata \cite[Theorem $2.5$]{ckl} state theorems over the field $\textbf{k}= \mathbb{C}$, but the proof works equally well when $\textbf{k}$ is an algebraically closed field with characteristic $p \gg 0$. \end{remark}